radistka/ecoreps/README.md

 The solution must be in form of a git repository based on this one and can be hosted on your account or transferred via E-Mail or any other service in a .git file but including the full .git history.

+## Contact and Questions:

+If you have any questions rearding the task, please contact chris@huck-it.de or skype christian.huck :)